tomarraj008/NeurIPS2018Notes/README.md

 - Explaining Uncertainty
     - You need to acknowledge that your predictions may be uncertain, i.e. “we don’t know!”
     - BUT: if you keep telling the general public that “we don’t know”, they don’t trust you!
-    - **“Confident uncertainty” (“muscular uncertainty — we don’t know!”) does not reduce trust in the source.**
+    - **“Confident uncertainty” (“muscular uncertainty — confidently saying we don’t know”) does not reduce trust in the source.**
 - Fairness
     - Example: “What is your heart age?”
 Lung age, brain age, etc.
         - Phase 3: people who knew their heart age improved their behavior.
-        - Colleagues (a group of middle-aged white men): Didn’t care / got annoyed!
+        - Colleagues (a group of middle-aged white men): Didn’t care / got annoyed.
 Why?
             - Nearly everyone had their heart age greater then their actual age.
-            - But they don’t wanna do exercise!
+            - But they're fit... they exercise!
-        - ...but Spiegelhalter's group were the ones who did it!
-Based on a rigorous statistical analysis on 2.3 million people.
+        - ...but Spiegelhalter's group were the ones behind the whole thing.
+Based on a rigorous statistical analysis on 2.3 million people (need to add the "exercise" feature though)

 ---